 How to Register for Courses

-Students self-register in UBC courses through the Student Service Centre.
-We strongly encourage early registration because courses can fill up quickly.
-You can view the date and time that course registration will open for the upcoming term through the Student Service Centre.
-You will also be notified by email by UBC and through the SSC when registration is open for a particular session.
+Students self-register in UBC courses through Workday Student.
+We strongly encourage early registration because courses fill quickly.
+You will be notified by email by UBC and through Workday when registration is open for a particular session.